ronang101/Renting-Prototype/README.md

    <tr><td>Ideal Move-In Date:</td><td>Dates must be between 26/02/2024 - 25/03/2024</td></tr>
    </table>

-The reason for these requirements is due to the way the website matches users.
-We look for users who fall within your selected age range, monthly budget range, looking in the same city as you, have some overlap in moving dates and you can also select to match based on university and occupation.
-Since this is only a prototype the fake users I have made fall within these ranges, hence why you must do the same.

 4. Use the platform, please like any users you want and feel free to email me at ronanj.geraghty@gmail.com and I will make the likes mutual so that you can view matches.